How You Can Create a Highly Effective Campaign Website for Under $200

 No!
 You need some computer skills and a time investment but it’s worth the effort.
 We’ll provide you with most of what you need to get your campaign website up and running.

-We’ve put together a massive, 92-page ebook that covers all of these aspects.
-This blog post covers some of the material covered in the Website chapter of the Political Campaign Digital Technology ebook:
+We’ve put together a massive, 92-page ebook that covers all of these aspects and more.
+This blog post covers some of the material included in the Website chapter of the Political Campaign Digital Infrastructure ebook:

 This is a long post, so here’s a list of the campaign website topics we’ll cover:

 - Select a web hosting company

 - Select a theme and install your plugins

 - Create campaign website pages